microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/TextFeatures.md

     {{DATE(2017-02-13T20:46:30z)}}
 ```

-### Time Formatting Function
+### Time formatting function

-The TIME function is passed an ISO-8601 formatted date-time record (example: 2017-02-13T20:46:30Z), and an optional hint expressing
-how you would like the time to be formatted for the user in the text string.
+The TIME function is passed an ISO-8601 formatted date-time record (example: 2017-02-13T20:46:30Z), and an optional hint expressing how to format the time in the text string.

 The format is expressed as a binding clause like this: